librairy/KGQA/README.md

 ## Basic Overview

-Web service that extracts natural language answers from a knowledge base based on natural language questions.
+Web service that creates natural language answers from natural language questions using as knowledge base a combination of structured (KG) and unstructured (documents) data.

 ## Quick Start (based on a Docker environment)